 - Store a large amount of data, including real-time and historical data

-- Provides links, tables, and the relation between various tables, which make data access easy
+- Provides links, tables, and the relation between various tables, which makes data access easy

 It is not an item that an organization can decide to acquire.
-Data Warehouse chooses and relies upon according to the company’s requirements.
+Data Warehouse chooses and relies upon the company’s requirements.

 Data Warehouse Technology and Business Intelligence